 7 Best Places For Scuba Diving In Pondicherry

 A dive into the sea will give you the opportunity to explore the vivid life comprising of beautiful natural coral reefs and other fascinating creatures such as manta rays, kingfish, sea snakes, lionfish, butterflies, lobsters, moray eels and so many more.
 Other then that if it is your lucky day, you may see a spot whale sharks, dolphins and turtles.
-You can also enjoy diving at an artificial reef, which is what makes Pondicherry an irresistible diving place.
+You can also enjoy diving at an artificial reef, which is what makes scuba diving in Pondicherry irresistible.